Is Sexual Freedom is a Constitutional Right?

 In general, Canadian courts have embraced a purposive interpretation of Charter

-understanding of what each right meant when the Charter was adopted in 1982, but
+of what each right meant when the Charter was adopted in 1982, but rather on

-rather on changing the scope of rights as appropriate to fit their broader
+changing the scope of rights as appropriate to fit their broader purpose.
+This

-purpose.
-This is tied to the generous interpretation of rights, as the purpose
+is tied to the generous interpretation of rights, as the purpose of the Charter

-activism - our Constitution should only be based on the specific rights granted
+- our Constitution should only be based on the specific rights granted in 1787

 I posted this on the Woodhullfoundation discussion board where I've been active